Wouldn’t it be nice if every single “recipe” we tried for building a money making online offer worked flawlessly the

 In the same way, it’s smart to choose one or two go-to sources for online guidance once you see what works for you.

-2. Test building your online offer in your own environment
+2. Test building your money making online offer in your own environment

-My membership community, the BIG League, gives smart people a simple roadmap to follow to build an online business — plus the support and encouragement they need to be successful.
+My membership community, the BIG League, gives smart people a simple roadmap to follow to build a money making online offer as part of their online business.

 Sometimes new members ask me for a step-by-step plan and timeline they can follow.
 That’s not what I provide in the BIG League, and here’s why: